kamalarieff/instahome/README.md

 #### Project

 I'm using lerna to host the front end, back end and the types.
 By using lerna, it is easier to get everything up and running with a single command.
+Lint-staged to run commands on staged files.
+Husky for git hooks.

 #### Front end